Mount Kenya Batian Peak

 The North Face routes on Mount Kenya are usually climbed during the northern hemisphere's summer (June through to August although September and early October could be a possibility too).
 As the mountain is on the equator the sun will be slightly to the North of the mountain during these months.
-This means that there is less snow and ice, making climbing the rock easier.
-It also means that the rock is warmed and you have the direct sunlight on you which helps you to stay warm, especially your hands and feet.
+This means that there is less snow and ice, making climbing easier, with some sun on you and warmer rock.

-The rainy seasons in Kenya are usually April, May and November.
+The rainy seasons in Kenya are usually April, May and October/November.
 Therefore the normal times for a climb of Batian via the North Face are June to August with September and October a possibility too.
 If you would like to climb in the December - March season then please see our page for climbs of Nelion via the South East Face where it is possible to summit Nelion on the south-east face and Batian via the Gates of Mist.